keilertson/keilertson.github.io/_pages/about.md

 I am a faculty member in the Statistics department at Colorado State, where a I split my time between teaching, research and consulting work for the [Graybill Statistics and Data Science Laboratory](https://statlab.colostate.edu/).

 I graduated with a B.A. in Mathematics from St. Olaf College, and did my Ph.D. work in Statistics at Cornell University with Carlos Bustamante and Jim Booth.
-In graduate school my work focused on estimation and inference for mixed models and latent variable models with applications in population genetics and functional genomics.
+During graduate school my work focused on estimation and inference for mixed models and latent variable models with applications in population genetics and functional genomics.

 I worked as a Biostatistician at [The Gladstone Institutes](https://gladstone.org/) from 2011-2013, collaborating with researchers in the areas of Neuroscience, Immunology and Virology, and Cardiology.